Skip to main content

 This article will help you understand which writing style is most suitable for your book.

-Written by IT Publishing
+Written by Landon

-Updated over 2 weeks ago
+Updated over a week ago

-Tone - How the writing feels
+Tone - How the Writing Feels

 Formal

-Common Niches
+Common Niches:

 • Business and Finance